Mohammed El Moustaoui

 Mohamed El Moustaoui or Moustaoui (born 1943) is a Moroccan poet and songwriter in Tachelhit.

 Biography

 Mohamed was born in 1943 in Mekzert, a small village in Souss.
-He studied in Taroudant and Marrakech.
+He studied in Taroudant and Marrakesh.
 He was correspondent for the Al Ittihad Al Ichtiraki, the official newspaper of the USFP party.

 He was one of the first modern writers to write in Tamazight.

 In 2003, he retired from university teaching.